HyperspaceApp/Hyperspace/doc/api/Wallet.md

 }
 ```

-#### /wallet/siacoins [POST]
+#### /wallet/spacecash [POST]

-Function: Send siacoins to an address or set of addresses.
+Function: Send space cash to an address or set of addresses.
 The outputs are
 arbitrarily selected from addresses in the wallet.
 If 'outputs' is supplied,
 'amount' and 'destination' must be empty.
 The number of outputs should not
 exceed 400; this may result in a transaction too large to fit in the